department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits/one-year.md

 ### How do I get these benefits?

 You'll need to apply for benefits.
-When you apply, you'll need to show that your illness is at least 10% disabling.
-For example, you may include a doctor's report showing that you're taking medicine for your high blood pressure.
+When you apply, you'll have to show that your illness is at least 10% disabling.
+(For example, you may include a doctor's report showing that you're taking medicine for your high blood pressure.)
 You'll also need to show that the illness appeared within 1 year after being discharged from active service.

 [Apply for benefits](https://www.vets.gov/disability-benefits/apply-for-benefits/).